Chandu-d-coder/Airbnb---Tailwind-CSS/README.md

 ## Acknowledgements

- - Special thanks to Tailwind CSS for providing a powerful utility-first CSS framework.
+ - Special thanks to <a href ="https://tailwindcss.com/"> Tailwind CSS </a> for providing a powerful utility-first CSS framework.

  - Icons used in the project are sourced from Font Awesome.